States of the German Confederation

+allegory of the members of the German Confederation, led by the Kaiser Franz Joseph on the occasion of the Congress of Princes (1863).

 The states of the German Confederation were member states of the German Confederation, from 20 June 1815 until 24 August 1866.

 On the whole, its territory nearly coincided with that remaining in the Holy Roman Empire at the outbreak of the French Revolution, with the notable exception of Belgium.
 Except for Austria, Prussia, Holstein, and the western left bank of the Rhine (which France had annexed, with tiny Katzenelnbogen), the other member states (or their precursors) had been within Napoleon's Confederation of the Rhine.